rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 ![alert](/images/alert.png)

 Oh no!
-The introduction of `CreateRemoteThread()` is a step too far in Cortex's opinion.
+Cortex does not like the call to `CreateRemoteThread()`.
 This means that putting our shellcode in a code cave won't work because we have no way of redirecting execution to that address, since our plan was to use `CreateRemoteThread()` and pass it an entrypoint pointing at the code cave.

-Additionally, as I realized much later when I looked at the host's exploit mitigation settings, the [Control Flow Guard](https://learn.microsoft.com/en-us/windows/win32/secbp/control-flow-guard) mitigation was enabled, which would likely have prevented this anyway.

 <br/>
 <hr/>

 # The Story So Far
 We had our shellcode in a code cave at a known address (base plus offset), but when we tried to `CreateRemoteThread()` to execute it, Cortex became uncomfortable and killed our notepad process.
 Creating a separate thread inside notepad to run the shellcode is nice because it has the benefit of keeping notepad alive and responsive, but is actually not necessary.
-After all, notepad is a sacrificial process in this scenario, so as long as our shellcode runs, we don't really care if notepad crashes afterward.
+After all, notepad is a sacrificial process in this scenario, so as long as our shellcode runs, we don't care if notepad crashes afterward.

 <br/>
 <hr/>